ginnox/CanalNetworkDocs/Updates/Update_Jan22/Update_Jan22.md

 The following bugs are fixed in this version, providing better overall performance to users.

 greater value to users.

+- fixed sum error for cummulating farm areas

+- Edited menu item on Canal Editor/Solver from Min Lin to Min Pw

 - fixed labeling of branch canals in detail view axis for canal indexs exceeding 9